cunnie/writings/i_am_become_forever.md

 and patterns of computer programs — there was a beauty and elegance.
 And she sensed something similar in the manner in which this silvery strand flickered.

-She realized she pluck the strand and it would play a note, and the greater the strength which with she plucked the strand, the higher the note.
+She realized that when she plucked the strand and it would play a note, and the greater the strength which with she plucked the strand, the higher the note.
 She began to experiment, and soon she was playing _Für Elise_.
 She knew in the back of her mind it wasn't music that she was hearing, rather, it was something else that her mind interpreted as music.
 And it was beautiful music, the most beautiful music she had ever heard.

 And then she started playing with her other hand, adding a contretemps.
 And she was taking Beethoven's _Für Elise_ and layering and stretching and pulling and